 You’ll also have the option to create custom templates for your calendars.
 If you’re a designer or developer, this plugin will give you lots of flexibility to create custom calendars for your WordPress site.

 There you have it.
-These are the top six WordPress calendar plugins of 2020.
+These are the top seven WordPress calendar plugins of 2021.

 Use this guide to determine which plugin is the best for your website.
 Not all of these plugins offer the same options and functionality.
 So you’ll want to make sure that you find one that covers your needs.